 Change DNS settings on Linux

-There may be times you need to change your server’s DNS settings, either because you find they’re misconfigured or because you want to use your own.
-Fortunately, there isn’t a lot of work involved in changing the DNS servers, just a quick edit in the right place.
+You might need to change your server’s DNS settings, either because you find that they are misconfigured or because you want to use your own.
+This article describes how to change your server’s DNS settings.

-On Linux, the DNS servers the system uses for name resolution are defined in the file:
+On Linux, the DNS servers that the system uses for name resolution are defined

-better, so you have a fallback).
-Each line defines a DNS server.
+nameserver line defines a DNS server.
+The name

 sudo nano /etc/resolv.conf

-The following table displays which name server IP addresses to use depending on which datacenter houses your cloud servers:
+Add lines for the name servers that you want to use.
+The following table displays which name server IP addresses to use depending on which datacenter houses your cloud servers.
+The “Name server IP address” column shows the lines to add to the configuration file:

 ping -c 3 rackspace.com

-You should see a result similar to the following:
+You should see a result similar to the following one:

-unknown host message back, you should double-check the IP
+unknown host message, double-check the IP addresses that

-If you’re using IPv6 on your server, you may need to add the IPv6 addresses of your name servers to resolv.conf.
-You can see if a DNS server has an IPv6 address with two steps.
+If you’re using IPv6 on your server, you might need to add the IPv6 addresses of your name servers to the resolv.conf file.
+You can see if a DNS server has an IPv6 address by performing the following steps:

 hostto get the name of the server: